Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Creating and Curating a PGDB

+\Ssection{Sequence Coordinate Mapping Service (Web Only)} The authoritative or reference DNA sequence of a replicon is sometimes updated to fix sequencing errors.
+Because some of the errors can involve insertions or deletions, the base-pair coordinates further downstream will shift, compared to the uncorrected sequence.
+Such updates affect the positions of genes, promoter sites, and other regions of importance.

+Pathway Tools provides a web form that will map user data files containing older coordinate information, to coordinates appropriate for the latest genome version.
+Note that this operation will not change the coordinates used in the PGDB itself, which always correspond to the latest version.
+However, it will enable updating older data files, so the revised file can be used for analyses against the latest sequence.
+The service can be invoked on the BioCyc website from the menu item {\bf Genome $\rightarrow$ Map Sequence Coordinates}

+Pathway Tools provides a sequence editor that can be used to update the nucleotide sequence of a replicon.
+These individual edits are recorded in the replicon frame in the PGDB.
+The coordinate mapping service works by chaining together these edits to produce the overall mapping between two specified versions of the replicon.

-\Ssection{Consistency Checker and Aggregate Statistics} Pathway Tools contains an extensive set of programs for performing consistency checking of a PGDB to detect structural defects that sometimes arise within PGDBs.
-Also included in this component are tools for computing and caching aggregate statistics for a PGDB, such as computing the molecular weights of all proteins from their amino acid sequences.
-The statistics are cached so that they can be displayed quickly.
+\Ssection{Consistency Checker and Aggregate Statistics} Pathway Tools contains an extensive set of programs for performing consistency checking of a PGDB to detect structural errors and inconsistencies that sometimes arise within PGDBs.
+Such problems are caused by either user data-entry errors or errors in Pathway Tools itself.
+Also included in this component are tools for computing certain types of data and statistics for a PGDB, such as computing the molecular weights of all proteins from their amino acid sequences.

-Roughly half of the programs automatically repair PGDB problems that they find.
+Roughly half of the programs can automatically repair the problems that they find.
 Such problems could be caused by either user data-entry errors or errors in Pathway Tools itself.
-Example checks include: ensuring that inverse relationship links are set properly (e.g., that a gene is linked to its gene product, and that the product links back to the gene); making sure pathways do not contain duplicate reactions; validating and updating GO term assignments with respect to the latest version of GO; performing formatting checks in comment text; searching gene reading frames for internal stop codons; and removing redundant bonds from chemical structures.
+Example checks include: ensuring that inverse relationship links are set properly (e.g., that if a gene is linked to its gene product, and that the product links back to the gene); making sure pathways do not refer to reactions they no longer contain; validating and updating GO terms with respect to the latest version of the GO Ontology; validating the format of hypertext within summaries and names; and removing redundant bonds from chemical structures.
+The other half of the programs can identify problems and point to their location but leave it to a curator to solve the issues.

 \Ssection{Schema Upgrading and Propagation of MetaCyc Updates}

 Most new releases of Pathway Tools include additions or modifications to the Pathway Tools schema that are made to model the underlying biology more accurately (such as adding support for introns and exons), and to extend the data types within Pathway Tools (such as adding support for features on protein sequences).
 Because each new version of the software depends on finding data within the fields defined by the associated version of the schema, existing user PGDBs created by older versions of the software will be incompatible with these new software versions.